JKU-ICG/AOS/AOS for DJI/README.md

 We make the new app and a description available here soon.

-- **New real-time AOS anomaly detection**: Instead of integrating images and applying anomaly detection on the integral, we now apply anomaly detection to single images and integrate the results.
-This leads to much better results.
+- **New real-time AOS anomaly detection**: Instead of integrating images and applying anomaly detection to the integral, we now apply anomaly detection to single images and integrate the anomaly masks.
+This leads to much better and clearer detection results.
 A new GPU implementation of the RX anomaly detector supports real-time rates.
 - **Better control**: No soft-buttons or -sliders to be operated on the touch-screen are used anymore.
 Instead, all functionality of the app is mapped to hard-buttons and -sticks.
 This allows more robust control and supports first-person-view (FPV) flying by attaching goggles to the HDMI port of the smart controller.
 - **Simplified user interface**: All unnecessary features were removed to support easy and intuitive operations.